AndrewAtLarge/BibUpdate/README.rst

 Most of the options are described above.
 Here is a little extra detail when it is not so obvious.

--a, --all                   check ALL BibTeX entries against mrlookup
+-a, --all                   check ALL BibTeX_ entries against mrlookup

-  By default bibupdate_ only checks each BibTeX entry with the mrlookup database if the entry does *not* have an **mrnumber** field.
+  By default bibupdate_ only checks each BibTeX_ entry with the mrlookup database if the entry does *not* have an **mrnumber** field.
 With this switch all entries are checked.

+-f, --font                  do not replace fonts \germ and \scr

+  The BibTeX_ entries generated by mrlookup_ use \germ and \scr for the mathfrak and and mathscr fnonts.
+By default these two fonts specfications are changed to \mathfrak and \mathscr, respectively.
+The *-f* option disables this.

--n, --no_warnings           do not print warnings when replacing BibTeX_ entries -q, --quiet                 Do not print a list of changes (default on)
+-q, --quiet                 Do not print a list of changes (default on) -n, --no_warnings           do not print warnings when replacing BibTeX_ entries

   There are two levels of verbosity in how bibupdate_ describes the changes that it is making.
-By default all additions to the bibtex entry are printed (to stdout).
+By default all additions to the BibTeX_ entry are printed (to stdout).
   In addition, bibupdate_ will tell you when it *is not* able to find the paper on mrlookup_ (either because there are no matches or because there are too many).
 If it is not able to find the paper in the mrlookup_ database and